How our choice-based letting system works

 Your bid may be successful or unsuccessful.
 If you are unsuccessful, you will have the opportunity to make another bid during the next bidding cycle.
-If it's successful, you will be the "successful bidder".
-This doesn't necessarily mean the property is yours.
+If it is successful, you will be the "successful bidder".
+This does not necessarily mean the property is yours.
 Instead, it triggers a process that hopefully ends with a tenancy offer.

 First, we check that you are eligible for the property.

 If you have read the advert carefully and understood it correctly, you will have assessed your own eligibility before making your bid.
 In this case, we will also hopefully deem you eligible for the property.

 If you have not considered your eligibility, it could turn out that it is clear to us that you are not eligible.
 In this case, we will disregard your bid.
 The bidder who came after you in the queue when the bidding cycle ended will become the successful bidder.

 If it is necessary, we or the relevant housing association will contact you soon after the bidding cycle ends to ask some questions about your eligibility.